-A fee of \$10.00 is charged for each copy of an official transcript requested after the first copy.
+A fee of \$10.00 is charged for each copy of an official transcript requested.
 A fee of \$5.00 is charged for each copy of an unofficial transcript.
 Only cash and credit cards are accepted for payment.
 Transcripts will not be released to students with outstanding balances.
 A fee of \$25.00 is charged for each copy of an emergency official transcript.